 CliqueStream is also quite efficient in terms of control message overhead induced by each stable node failure.
 Instead of every downstream node rejoining the tree, only the immediate children initiate the recovery process and only a one step recovery process is conducted by the backup relay node.
 Each of the downstream nodes exchanges a (isAlive, alive) message pair except the immediate children of the failed relay node.
 The recovery process takes only 2 messages from the backup relay node.
-Each of the immediate children may send 1 request the backup parent to initiate the recovery process.
+Each of the backup relay node.
+Each of the immediate children are stated of the backup relay node.
+Each of the immediate the recovery process takes only 2 messages from the backup relay node.
+Each of the immediate the recovery process.